guttih/WaterMixer/README.md

 - G32    : Esp32 GPIO 32 pin which is used control the drain water valve.

 ### Touch display schematic
-In this schematic we will only show how to connect the Touch display, how to provide it power and how to connect it to the Esp32.
+On this schematic is only shown how to connect the Touch display, how to provide it with power and how to connect it to the Esp32.
 Wiring the four components *POWER SOURCE 12V*, *DC_STEPDOWN 5V*, *DC_STEPDOWN 3V3* and *Esp32* are also shown in the **main schematic** above but here we only focus on connecting the display.